firasuke/DOTSLASHLINUX/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

             I had 9 jobs running, and was trying to build chromium from source, while browsing the web on my seamonkey web browser.
-Suddenly my system lagged horribly (I had my customization set to maximum throughput) and chromium stopped at about 60% saying it ran out of memory.
+Suddenly my system lagged horribly (I had my customization set to maximum throughput) and chromium stopped at about 60% saying it ran out of memory (virtual memory).
             So yeah I had to reinstall gentoo to get my swap space up and running.

             After I learned my lesson the hard way, I'm now convinced that you have to have a swap partition on your system.